voxpupuli/vox-pupuli-tasks/README.md

 does not remove labels that aren't in the yaml.
 It just ensures that all labels from the yaml file are present in the repositories.

-Future work:
-The yaml already supports aliases for labels.
+Future work: The yaml already supports aliases for labels.
 The idea is that the app searches for labels in repositories with an alias.
 Matching labels could be renamed to the correct one.

+The work for this feature is/was tracked in [issue #131](https://github.com/voxpupuli/vox-pupuli-tasks/issues/131).

 ## Local Setup